MarcosSouza13/Chess/README.md

 # Chess
 ChessGame using concepts of object-oriented programming in Java

-Steps to run the application:
+Steps to run the application: Open the "Git Bash Here" in the folder "bin", then type "java Application/Program".
+Enjoy the game!
-1- Open the folder "bin", click with the right button of your mouse and open the "Git Bash Here" 2- Type java application/Program
-3- Enjoy the game!